TheRaphael0000/tahm-ken.ch/readme.md

 - [x] add functions to intersect the sets
 - [x] update the ui according to the challenge selections
 - [ ] update the ui according to the champion selections
+- [ ] Copy the selected champion into the clipboard
 - [ ] make the app front-end only (i probably won't do it)